 Artist Harold Mendez avidly listens to music while making his work; and it is not unusual for musician Jeff Parker to be inspired by art to make music.
 For a special recorded solo performance, Parker explores improvisations in Mendez’s survey exhibition Let us gather in a flourishing way.

-In lieu of a live event, Mendez and Parker will introduce the new video followed by an online exchange about their shared ideas, the symbiosis of art and music, and how they’ve been making work today.
+Mendez and Parker will introduce the new video followed by an online exchange about their shared ideas, the symbiosis of art and music, and how they’ve been making work today.

 Jeff Parker (b.
 1967, Connecticut) is recognized as one of contemporary music’s most versatile and innovative electric guitarists and composers - creating works that exploit the contrary relationships between tradition and technology, improvisation and composition, and the familiar and the abstract.